theImoleayo/vephla-frontend-journal/README.md

 ├── Lecture_Notes/       # Detailed summaries of each session
-├── Projects/            # Practical implementations and assignments ├── Resources/           # Additional reading materials and links ├── Research/            # Articles and assignments related to research
+├── Projects/            # Practical implementations and assignments ├── Resources/           # Additional reading materials and links ├── Research/            # Articles and assignments related to research ├── Documentation/       # Personal notes, plans, or learning reflections
 ├── README.md            # This documentation
 └── .gitignore           # Ignored files and folders
 ```